hexdocom/lemonai/README.md

 Supports experience repository for self-learning and extending enterprise-specific customizations.

 #### Self-Evolving
-Make a personal memory for every conversation.
-Which make the Agent be more clever more used.
+Make a personal memory for every conversation, which makes the agent more clever the more Lemon AI is used.

 #### AI Agent HTML Editor
-You could click the HTML element and change it by AI Agent.
+You can click the HTML element and have it changed by the AI agent.
 No need to re-generate all the HTML files every time.
 Change it over and over again until satisfied.

 **Deployment options:** Open source code, Container, Client application, Online subscription - compatible with cloud/local/all-in-one systems

-#### Fast: Rapid Deploy
+#### Fast: Rapid Deployment
 One-click deployment for immediate usage with minimal technical requirements:
 - Simplified installation process for all deployment options
 - Quick setup without complex configurations